 Full-time employees on Salary Schedule D shall earn sick leave at a rate of seven hours per month of qualifying employment to a maximum of 63 hours during the academic year (fall and spring semesters) and up to a maximum of 21 hours during the summer term, depending on faculty load.
-For any full-time Schedule D employee working less than full-time (35 hours per week) during any semester or term, sick leave earned will be prorated (See ACCS Fiscal Procedures Manual).
-Employees on D Salary Schedules will be required to request 35 hours of sick leave for absences totaling an entire work week.
 Each full-time employee on Salary Schedule B, C, and E shall earn sick leave at a rate of eight hours per month and up to a maximum of 96 hours per leave year.